agardnerIT/site/_posts/2019/2019-04-02-service-process-group-naming-autonomous-monitoring.md

 ## Aim of Tutorial

-We’re aiming for a situation whereby the process groups (PGs) & services are prepended with the `HOST_GROUP` tag.
+We’re aiming for a situation whereby the process groups (PGs) & services are prepended with the host group tag.
 That is, the `staging` processes are split (and visually shown) as separate from the `production` PGs and services.
 This makes it easy to see which service belongs to which environment.

 > Note: The naming rules described in this article don’t actually split the groups.
 The splitting is due to the different host groups.
 The naming rule is just a visual aid – otherwise you’d have two Apache Web Server `httpd` process groups & services.